sysread/fnord/README.md

 - Configurable concurrency limits (currently hard-coded at 4)
 - Daemon mode that watches for file changes and updates the index
 - Progress bar
-- When indexing a previously indexed project. delete files that no longer exist